Thomas Bartlett Whitaker: Trial and conviction

 The prosecution's theory of motive focused on financial gain, with evidence variously described as pointing to Whitaker standing to inherit "about $1.5 million" after the death of his parents and brother, or that he had wanted to capitalize on a million-dollar life insurance payout.
-At trial, it was noted that Whitaker had access to an $80,000 trust fund from his grandparents, although he testified that he did not know he could access it.
+At trial, it was noted that Whitaker had access to an $80,000 trust fund from his grandparents although he testified that he did not know he could access it.
 Whitaker denied prosecution claims regarding the insurance profit motive, arguing that the only life insurance policy the family had was for $50,000 on his father's life.

 Kent Whitaker had already forgiven his son and his co-conspirators for their parts in the murders (reported on as early as 2007), and had tried at the time of his son's trial, years earlier, to persuade the jury not to deliver a death sentence.

-On Friday, March 2, 2007, the State of Texas rested the case for the prosecution in the capital murder trial for Thomas Bartlett Whitaker's role in the deaths of his brother and mother.
-Randy McDonald, attorney for the defense, rested their case on the same day, without calling witnesses, and the judge scheduled closing arguments for the morning of March 5.
+On Friday, March 2, 2007, prosecutor Fred Felcman and the State of Texas rested the prosecution's case in the capital murder trial for Thomas Bartlett Whitaker's role in the deaths of his brother and mother.
+Randy McDonald, attorney for the defense, rested their case on the same day, without calling witnesses, and judge Vacek scheduled closing arguments for the morning of March 5.
 After closing arguments, the case went to the jury.
 After deliberation the Fort Bend County jury convicted Whitaker of capital murder, under the Texas law of parties.
-The trial had lasted six days in total; the "jury deliberat[ed] for 2 hours, and sentenced Whitaker to death".
+The trial had lasted six days in total; the "jury deliberat[ed] for 2 hours, and sentenced Whitaker to death."

 Co-conspirator convictions

-Chris Brashear received a life sentence with the possibility of parole after 30 years for his role in the murders, in a plea bargain worked out with prosecutors; Steven Champagne received 15 years after serving as the main witness for the prosecution.
+In a plea bargain worked out with prosecutors, Chris Brashear received a life sentence with the possibility of parole after 30 years for his role in the murders; Steven Champagne received 15 years after serving as the main witness for the prosecution.